 “In India, a kid is offered two choices between engineering and medical,” Rath told Scroll.in about the shift in focus.
 “As we had covered the engineering part we wanted to move on and the next choice seemed to be medical.”

-Released on Amazon Prime Video on April 12, the new season follows zealous doctor Shreya Pathare (Shweta Tripathi) trying to conduct a cataract camp in the fictional village of Sitlapur in Maharashtra.
-Shreya’s righteousness clashes with institutionalised corruption, lethargy of the government and ignorance among the villagers.
+Released on Amazon Prime Video on April 12, the new season follows zealous doctor Shreya Pathare (Shweta Tripathi), who is trying to conduct a cataract camp in the fictional village of Sitlapur in Maharashtra.
+Shreya’s righteousness clashes with institutionalised corruption, governmental lethargy and ignorance among the villagers.

 Abhishek Sengupta has returned to direct the second season.
 The supporting cast includes Yashwant Wasnik, Chandrashekhar Dutta, Ketki Narayana, Pravina Deshpande, Arun Nalavade, Ramakant Dayama and Aryan.
 Rath plays a supporting character too.